How a Shift in Your Vocabulary Can Instantly Change Your Attitude

 You can make this shift, too.
 Here are three suggestions:

 1. Become aware of your vocabulary.
-This is a little like my post last week on the difference between try and do.
-The first step is to actually become aware of the words you are using.
+This is a little like my post on the difference between try and do.
+The first step is to actually become aware of the words you’re using.
+Sometimes it feels like the mouth has a mind of its own.
+We just say things out of habit.

 2. Start using get to rather than have to.
-You don’t need to become compulsive about this, but start intentionally using the language of privilege rather than duty.
+Habits can be hard to break.
+This might require some practice and a little persistence.
+You don’t need to become compulsive about it, but start intentionally using the language of privilege rather than duty.

-A few days ago, I was talking to an author friend, who was lamenting the fact that he had to actually write his book, now that he had a contract.
+I was talking to an author friend a while back.
+He was lamenting the fact that he had to actually write his book, now that he had a contract.

 I stopped him and said, “No, Josh, you get to write this book.
 This has been a goal of yours for as long as I have known you.
 You are living your dream, buddy!”